geosolutions-it/MapStore2/docs/user-guide/widgets.md

 !!! note
     None of these options are mandatory, you can add the widget to the map without filling in these fields.

-An example of Chart widget could be:
+An example of chart widget could be:

 <img src="../img/widgets/chart-ex.jpg" class="ms-docimage"/>

 ### Text

-Creating a new Text widget the following window opens:
+Creating a new text widget the following window opens:

 <img src="../img/widgets/text-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>